mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 * [REST API](../REST-API/API.md) documentation

-All changes to the configuration are persisted as individual configuration files in `/var/lib/maxscale/maxscale.cnf.d/`.
-These files are applied after the main configuration file and all auxiliary configurations have been loaded.
-This means that once runtime configurations have been made, they need to be incorporated into the main configuration files.
+All changes to the configuration done via MaxCtrl are persisted as individual configuration files in `/var/lib/maxscale/maxscale.cnf.d/`.
+The content of these files will override any configurations found in the main configuration file or any auxiliary configuration files.

+Refer to the [Dynamic Configuration](#dynamic-configuration) section for more details on how this mechanism works and how to disable it.

 ## Backing Up Configuration Changes